 Ronnie Maier did a great job in her recent blog post debunking the notion that unschooling = lazy parenting.
-It’s a post worth book-marking, since I suspect we’ll be making these points over and over as unschooling continues to pop up in mainstream circles and people unfamiliar with it react in familiar ways.
+I suspect unschoolers will be making these points again and again as unschooling continues to pop up in mainstream circles and people unfamiliar with it react in familiar ways.

 It’s good to be armed with reasonable language.
 (Thank you, Ronnie.)
-Keeps us from rolling our eyes and calling people Muggles.
-(Don’t pretend you haven’t done it.)
+It keeps us from rolling our eyes and calling people Muggles.
+(Which isn’t so nice, and we’ve all done it.)

 In fact, I’d like to defend it.
-Or defend laziness, anyway.
-Because I think a lot of people (particularly those who throw around phrases like “lazy parenting”) could use a little more lazy in their lives.
+Because from where I stand (well, sit, because I’m too lazy to stand) it seems that most people — particularly those who throw around phrases like “lazy parenting” — could use a little more lazy in their lives.

 I think we’ve been clobbered over the head for generations with the idea that it’s bad — immoral, even — to be anything other than busy and productive and industrious (and if you’re a parent, a controlling taskmaster) hour after hour, day after day, for all the days of our lives.